-- o Proposed number of timing plans up to 4.

-- o Proposed cycle lengths.

-- o Proposed clearance intervals.

-- o Recommended time-of-day for each plan's time periods.
+- o Proposed number of timing plans up to 4. - o Proposed cycle lengths. - Proposed clearance intervals. - o Recommended time-of-day for each plan's time periods. - o Recommended day-of-week for each plan's time periods. - Preliminary Assessment includes the evaluation of existing equipment and plan testing process.

-- o Recommended day-of-week for each plan's time periods. - o Preliminary Assessment includes the evaluation of existing equipment and plan testing process. - o Development of timing plans will begin after the approval of proposed clearance intervals has been received from SCDOT. - o Consultant will make recommendations concerning what type signal system would be most effective-TOD, responsive or Adaptive.
+Development of timing plans will begin after the approval of proposed clearance intervals has been received from SCDOT.

-Development of Base System Timing Plans: The consultant will prepare timing plans for systems using SYNCHRO version 10 and develop up to four (4) separate time-of-day plans.
+Development of Base System Timing Plans: The consultant will prepare timing plans for systems using SYNCHRO and develop up to four (4) separate time-of-day plans.
 The consultant will submit the Synchro output sheets, the Synchro files, and the timing plan development methodology for department review and approval.
 Time space diagrams will be developed in Synchro and submitted with the timing plans for review.
 Based on the results of SCDOT's review, the consultant will finalize the Synchro timings.
 Once finalized, the consultant will export the files for importing into ATMS for SCDOT maintained signals.